treygrr/Simple-Apollo-Server-TS-Postgresql-Docker-Prisma/README.md

 1. ```yarn compile```
    - Build the project and outputs contents to /dist folder

+# If you have NVM
+1. Run ```nvm use``` in the base directory.
+This will install and switch to the version of node configured for this project.
+## Use full commands for node project
+1. ```yarn prisma migrate dev```
+   - This will create a migration for changes that have occurred within prisma/schema.prisma
+1. ```yarn```
+   - Installs node dependencies for the project
+1. ```yarn dev```
+   - Starts the development server and runs it on your configured port
+1. ```yarn compile```
+   - Build the project and outputs contents to /dist folder
 # Docker
 The docker file called docker-compose.yml is the configuration and orchestration software for this repository.

 This starts a container named "node" that has Node Version 18 installed.
-The working director for the container is /usr/app.
-Running the above script to SSH into the container should drop you into this directory as the working directory is configure to /usr/app as well.
+The working director for the container is ```/usr/app```.
+Running the above script to SSH into the container should drop you into the aforementioned directory.
+Since the "working directory" is configured to ```/usr/app```.

 Any files that change on your local system as you work will be symlinked into the Node container and should trigger a reload of the dev environment for maximum testing and iteration speed.